 Even big companies struggle with innovation.
 Take, for example, Gerber’s 1970s attempt to penetrate the adult food market.
-Instead of developing a new line with its own unique distribution strategy, the baby food brand re-labeled existing pureed products and simply placed them in a different aisle.
+Instead of developing a new line with a unique distribution strategy, the baby food brand re-labeled existing pureed products and placed them in a different aisle.
 Or, more recently, look to the flop of Pizza Hut’s ill-fated “Flavors of Now” campaign, which failed spectacularly to drive sales.

 Create a culture that celebrates failure

-It’s often said that there are no bad ideas, and that’s a great rule of thumb for sparking innovation.
 McKinsey advises to take this thinking a step further: “you should also encourage the truly impractical in some situations—for example, when conducting scenario-planning exercises to unearth potential competitive threats.”
-Pie-in-the-sky ideas can lead to actionable and innovative ideas that can be executed.
+Pie-in-the-sky ideas can lead to innovative and actionable insights.
 Just look at how dozens of products we use each day came from NASA’s space exploration research and experimentation.

 Create space for product innovation brainstorming